 Using counter_cache on the existing app

 The above section demonstrates the implementation of counter_cache in a new system.
 Now we will go through implementing counter_cache in an existing system.

 So, I have a table called pictures that belongs to the user in which counter cache is not enabled for pictures count.
 If we just add the pictures_count column to the user and enable counter cache then by default initial picture_count will be 0 and gets incremented for any new picture insertions.

 But, in our case picture table already hold users’ picture data.
 To successfully implement counter_cache we need to update pictures_count for each user during migration.

 The below picture represents the migration file for adding a new pictures_count column to the user table.

 class AddPicturesCountToUsers < ActiveRecord::Migration[5.2] def change add_column :users, :pictures_count, :integer, default: 0, null: false execute <<-SQL.squish UPDATE users SET pictures_count = (SELECT count(1) FROM pictures WHERE pictures.user_id = users.id) SQL end end

-Upon migration, New column will be created and pictures_count value will update accordingly.
+Upon migration, a New column will be created and the pictures_count value will update accordingly.

 I hope this guide would give you a brief introduction to how counter_cache works and possible ways to implement counter_cache in the rails app.